Cathy112/590-Audio-Classification/README.md

 4. [UrbanSound8K](./UrbanSound8K) is the dataset obtained online to train the Neural Network model.
 The description of this dataset can be found in [README](./UrbanSound8K/UrbanSound8K_README.txt) file in the folder.
 5. [audio_features_mfcc40.pickle](./audio_features_mfcc40.pickle) is the pre-processed data file.
 Processing the data can take 15 minutes up, store the pre-processed data is important to save time.

 **In order to make the program run correctly, the UrbanSound8K folder should be unchanged and stayed in the main folder.
 The rest of the files need to be in the same folder as the notebook file.
-Otherwise, the path reference to some of the files in the notebook need to be adjusted accordingly.**
+Otherwise, the paths reference to some of the files in the notebook need to be adjusted accordingly.**

 ## Code Structure